-Guide To New Zealand Geothermal Attractions At Waiotapu
+Guide To NZ Geothermal Attractions At Waiotapu

 Anyone exploring the central North Island will not want to miss the geyser, mud and hot spring wonderland that is Waiotapu (Maori for “sacred waters”).
 Located in the heart of the central plateau on a highly active geothermal field, there are many places where the natural forces brewing beneath the earth spout forth in spectacular ways.
 These create unique natural wonders, as well as health-related attractions.